Star Wars: Jedi Knight: Story

 The Jedi Knight video games are set in the Star Wars universe.
 For the majority of the series, the player controls Kyle Katarn, who begins as a mercenary, eventually learning the ways of The Force, becoming a Jedi Master and teaching at the Jedi Academy.

-The Jedi Knight storyline revolves around the character Kyle Katarn (seen here portrayed by Jason Court in Jedi Knight: Dark Forces II).

 Prior to the events of Dark Forces, Katarn was a student studying to follow in his father's career of agricultural mechanics.
 However, while at an academy, he was told by officials that the Rebel Alliance had killed his parents.
 His anger led him to enlist in the Imperial army, where he soon met Jan Ors, an undercover double agent working for the Alliance.
 Ors uncovered the real information about Katarn's parents; they had actually been killed by the Empire.
 Shortly thereafter, Ors' cover was blown, and she was taken prisoner.
 Katarn helped her escape, thus ending his career with the Empire.
 He then became a mercenary, and due to his hatred for the Empire, regularly took on jobs for the Alliance.

 In the first level of Dark Forces, which is set prior to A New Hope, Katarn recovers the plans to the Death Star, a heavily armed space station capable of destroying entire planets.
 The Rebel Alliance uses the plans to find a weakness in and then destroy the Death Star.
 Katarn then aids the Rebels in stopping the threat of the Imperial "Dark Trooper" project.
 Despite the successful missions on behalf of the Alliance, however, Katarn does not join their cause.
 Dark Forces II begins several years after the destruction of the second Death Star in Return of the Jedi, when Katarn is informed of the exact details of his father's death.
 His father, Morgan Katarn, had discovered the location of "The Valley of the Jedi", a source of great Force power, but a Dark Jedi named Jerec murdered Morgan in an attempt to find the location.
 Katarn travels to the Valley of the Jedi while learning the ways of the Jedi himself.
 Eventually, he confronts and defeats Jerec, avenging his father's death.
 However, Katarn still does not join the Jedi Order, instead using his powers for the New Republic, and taking on an apprentice with a similar history to himself; Mara Jade.
 During this time, Katarn learns of a Sith temple on the planet Dromund Kaas.
 There, Katarn is corrupted by the Dark Side of the Force.
 However, Jade is able to convince him to return to the Light and they leave together.